 To run it with Maven open the command line in the project’s folder and run it: mvn spring-boot:run

 Or if you are using IDE just run it from there like any spring boot application.

-Now if you go to the database you will notice there is our person table which we created, and there are 2 tables that Liquibase created.
+Now if you go to the Spring data versioning, actually the database, you will notice there is our person table which we created, and there are 2 tables that Liquibase Spring created.

-Here we can see the id(version), author, the file that was executed and other information that liquibase keeps track of, so we know if there are any changes that need to be applied.
+Here we can see the id(version), author, the file that was executed and other information that Liquibase Spring Boot keeps track of, so we know if there are any changes that need to be applied.

 We have a command that will rollback:

 After executing this command, we will see that the person table is gone.

 And database changelog is empty now because we had 1 migration and we made a Spring Liquibase rollback.